-I came across these posts while surfing the internet and thought it would be cool to combine them, add pictures and then post here for my readers.
+I came across these posts while surfing the internet and thought it would be cool to combine them, add pictures, and then post here for my readers.
 Others were submitted by readers and added to the lists.

 The first list of definitions was written by someone in the Army, the intent was to help ‘Cherries’ understand some of the military slang en-route to war.
 The second grouping is mostly inherent to ‘Marine speak’ and some ‘Navy’.
 Finally, the last group lists Artillery terms, which might be universal across branches.
 Note: in some cases, I have added to the definitions within the first two groups to help clarify them or their uses.
 Some of these are also new to me as I’ve not heard them before.

 I’m sure the Air Force and other branches also had unique slang within their units while in Vietnam – if they are not listed below and you feel they should be mentioned, then please leave a short note in the comment section of this article (not Facebook)…include the slang term, where used and definition…I’ll update the lists periodically as new slang terms are posted.
 Enjoy!

 WASHINGTON–If, as Emerson said, language is the archive of history, then U.S. soldiers in Vietnam are writing history with words as well as weapons.

 So many slang terms, Vietnamese words and specialized usages are used by U.S. soldiers in Vietnam that language poses a bit of a problem to the new man coming over.
 Until he picks up the current slang, he is marked as a recent arrival.

 With the Vietnam-bound replacement in mind, Army Times has compiled the following list of non-standard terms used in Vietnam.